 Make sure you choose a code editor that you enjoy working with.
 After all, you will spend quite some time with it.

-I use both Sublime Text and VS Code for most of my projects.
-They’re just so easy to set up and get comfy with.
 For more alternatives, check out my previous article with the best code editors for developers.

 Additionally, you need a web browser of your choice.
 I’d recommend going with Google Chrome or Mozilla Firefox, but the choice is yours.